bvbfan/Audio-thumbs/README.md

 # Audio-thumbs
-Preview of embed album art in audio file in Dolphin
+Preview of embed album art in audio file for Dolphin 5

 ## Requirements
 * Plasma 5